Get off the beaten track on a Doi Inthanon Tour!

 You get round trip pick-up and drop-off at your hotel.
 (In comparison, if you rent a songthaew on your own you would pay 1,500 baht ($45 USD) per day.)
 During the two days, you also get four meals, private accommodation, two guided hikes, two water bottles, and breathtaking views that you cannot see from anywhere else in Thailand.
 The National Park fee of 300 THB ($10 USD) is also included in the price.

-When you add it all up, you can see that taking a small group tour really does offer a very good value money way to see Doi Inthanon National Park!
+When you add it all up, you can see that taking a small group tour really does offer an extremely good value money way to see Doi Inthanon National Park!